Specialists in Epoxy Flake

 Your imagination – and budget – are the limit here.

-Epoxy come in hundreds of colors and packaged mixes to suit any business design needs.
+This material come in hundreds of colors and packaged mixes to suit any business design needs.
 Flakes come in solids as well as glitter and metallics (and even glow-in-the-dark varieties!), so you go as subtle or as stand out as you want.
 You can also have blends specially prepared to create a custom color combo that’s unique and eye-catching.

 The flakes themselves also come in different sizes.
 While every flake will be a bit different, they generally come in sizes including 1mm (fine), 2mm (micro), 4mm (small), and 6mm (large).
 You can even mix the sizes up along with the colours for a textured look that is special to your flooring.